 Italian scientists won the 1963 Nobel Prize in Chemistry for developing the process of making Olefin fibers.
 This space-age synthetic is very lightweight, extremely strong, durable, quick drying, easy to clean, stain and soil resistant, and comfortable to wear.
 Olefin is one of the best fibers for both repelling water and wicking water away.
 Not only is this material moisture wicking, it’s also hydrophobic and moves sweat away from your feet up to 25 times faster than other synthetic fibers.

 1. DryMax: The Ultimate Sweaty Feet Sock Defense

 DryMax is a brand of specially engineered Olefin fabric socks.
 DryMax fibers are infused with an anti-microbial treatment at the molecular level, so DryMax socks stay odor free.
 This treatment is both non-toxic and long-lasting.
 DryMax fibers have a comfortable springiness and don’t get stiff, shrink or lose shape and all DryMax socks have top and/or bottom air vents to release moisture and keep feet dry and cool.

-There's also no reason to live in fear!
-Change your socks every day, switch back and forth between at least two pairs of shoes and wear high-quality socks made from wool or synthetic materials designed to wick moisture and say goodbye to smelly feet!
+Take a moment to let the relief wash over you - now you have the tools to fight your sweaty feet!
+Be sure to change your socks every day, switch back and forth between at least two pairs of shoes, and wear high-quality socks made from wool or synthetic materials designed to wick moisture so you can say goodbye to smelly feet!